Function Notation G In Terms Of F

 Inverse Functions: g(x) as the Inverse of f(x)

 The inverse of a function, denoted as f⁻¹(x), "undoes" the action of the original function.
-If f(a) = b, then f⁻¹(b) = a.
+That said, if f(a) = b, then f⁻¹(b) = a.
 Not all functions have inverses; a function must be one-to-one (each output value corresponds to exactly one input value) to have an inverse.
-If g(x) is the inverse of f(x), then g(x) = f⁻¹(x).
+On the flip side, if g(x) is the inverse of f(x), then g(x) = f⁻¹(x).
 Finding the inverse often involves algebraic manipulation.

 Example: Let f(x) = 2x + 1.
 To find the inverse, we set y = 2x + 1 and solve for x: